TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Evaluation

 \subsection{Experimental Setup}

-\smartparagraph{Datasets.} For evaluation, we use approximately 1~million download speed tests from M-Lab's global measurement platform between April 2024 and March 2025.
-To avoid skew from M-Lab's early termination policy, we exclude all tests pre-terminated by the platform's 250~MB data transfer cap\footnote{Currently, M-Lab randomly applies the data cap on a fraction of their tests.}.
-The data is split into three disjoint subsets: (i)~\emph{training set} of 800k tests (Apr 2024–Jan 2025), balanced across speed tiers.
+\smartparagraph{Datasets.} For evaluation, we use approximately 1~million download speed tests from M-Lab's global measurement platform between April 2024 and March 2025.\footnote{While we focus on NDT due to its publicly available test data, our methodology naturally extends to other tests.} To avoid skew from M-Lab's early termination policy, we exclude all tests pre-terminated by the platform's 250~MB data transfer cap\footnote{Currently, M-Lab randomly applies the data cap on a fraction of their tests.}.
+The data is split into three disjoint subsets: (i)~\emph{training set} of 800k tests (Apr 2024--Jan 2025), balanced across speed tiers.
 Tiers are defined using thresholds at [25, 100, 200, 400]~Mbps, aligned with policy definitions in the US where links below 25~Mbps and 100~Mbps are classified as unserved and underserved, respectively.
-A balanced sampling ensures adequate representation of $>$400~Mbps links, which are fewer but dominate bandwidth overhead. (ii)~\emph{test set} of 40k tests (Apr 2024–Jan 2025), sampled from the natural distribution and used for main evaluation. (iii)~\emph{robustness set} of 133k tests (Feb–Mar 2025), used to assess robustness to concept drifts.
+A balanced sampling ensures adequate representation of $>$400~Mbps links, which are fewer but dominate bandwidth overhead. (ii)~\emph{test set} comprising over 1 million tests (July 2024–Jan 2025), randomly sampled from the natural distribution of speed tests and used for main evaluation. (iii)~\emph{robustness set} of 133k tests (Feb--Mar 2025), used to assess robustness to concept drifts.
 The random sampling for the latter two datasets preserves the natural distribution of speeds and RTTs in the dataset.
+Furthermore, random sampling ensures a geographically diverse set of speed tests, spanning 46 countries across 6 continents.

 Figure~\ref{fig:distribution_skew} shows the breakdown of tests across speed tiers, reporting both the fraction of data points and their cumulative contribution to total bandwidth overhead.
 The imbalance highlights that higher speed tiers, despite having fewer tests, contribute disproportionately to overall bandwidth consumption.
 As an example, the 400+~Mbps tier includes roughly $4\times$ fewer tests than the 0--25~Mbps tier, yet it contributes about $10\times$ more traffic volume, highlighting the outsized role of high-speed tiers in driving measurement costs.
 Our splitting strategy ensures the model learns from a balanced training distribution while evaluations reflect real-world conditions, avoiding contamination between training and testing.